parsa-ra/parami/README.md

 * Install using `npm install` after you pulled the repository, Then just run `expo start --web` to start web session.

+## Some Clarification
+* The basics of notificationHandling is accomplished in this commit, when something is pushed to the `notificationQueue` or `navStack` changed relevant notification's will appear if any ...
+*

 ## Issues:
 //TODO: